 So far we have worked with deaf and blind children, looked after children (LAF), newly arrived asylum seekers and refugees.
 With more on the horizon!

-We are also slowly conducting research into the benefits of learning circus skills, attending many conferences and working along side the UK Circus youth sector leaders.
+We are also slowly conducting research into the benefits of learning circus skills, attending many conferences and working alongside the UK Circus youth sector leaders.

 Find out more about PUK